ShadowMP252/portfolio/README.md

 ## Features
 - **Terminal UI Theme**: Styled to resemble a command-line interface with a blinking cursor and simulated typing effects.
 - **Boot Sequence**: Plays audio/video intro for a retro "system starting" feel.
-- **Responsive Layout**: Works across desktop and mobile browsers without breaking theme immersion.
 - **Form Handling**: Career Goals page contains a "Contact Me" form with text fields, radio buttons, and select options.
-- **Tables and Lists**: Résumé contains structured table data for skills and experience.
+- **Tables and Lists**: Resume contains structured table data for skills and experience.
 - **JavaScript Integration**:
   - Dynamically displays the current date in the header.
   - Logs a custom boot message to the console.